Walks near Redcar by train

 MapA day hike in the countryside is just a simple train journey away — explore the most charmingly located railway stations near Redcar and plan your next day of green.

-15 minutes direct from Redcar Central.
+15 minutes direct from Redcar East.

-Horden Station to Hartlepool Station (Durham)
+Horden to Hartlepool (Durham)

 1 hour from Redcar Central, with one change.

-Stockton Station to Billingham Station (Durham)
+Stockton to Middlesbrough (Durham)

 30 minutes from Redcar Central, with one change.